bird-bench/BIRD-CRITIC-1/README.md

 - **data:** Each data instance contain the following main parts:
    - `db_id`: The name of the database.
    - `query`: The user query is rewritten in the BIRD environment.
-   - `error_sql`: The buggy SQL query written by the user.
+   - `issue_sql`: The buggy SQL query written by the user.
    - `sol_sql`: The ground truth SQL solution.
    - `preprocess_sql`: SQL queries to run before executing the solution or prediction.
    - `clean_up_sql`: SQL queries to run after the test cases to revert any changes made to the database.